 - Levels of Care: Intermediate Care Facility, Nursing Facility, Hospital

-- Income Waiver: Yes, the program is based on the child's income only.
+- Income Waiver: Yes, the program is based on the child’s income only.
 Parent income is not counted.
-However, a Parent Fee may apply.

-- Waiver Type: TEFRA
+- Program Type: TEFRA

 - Spots: unlimited